Chirag-varu/Chirag-varu/README.md

 ### **ShopSphere**
 ShopSphere is a feature-rich e-commerce platform designed for a seamless shopping experience with a clean, modern user interface that emphasizes usability and responsiveness. 💼📊

-### **Movie Finder**
-An app to search for movies, web series, and TV shows, providing key details such as ratings, cast, genre, duration, and more! 🎥🍿

 ## 📈 GitHub Statistics
 <p align="center">
     <img align="center" src="https://github-readme-stats.vercel.app/api?username=Chirag-varu&theme=github_dark&show_icons=true&locale=en" alt="Chirag-varu" />